Our next scheduled school open day is:

 Please follow the link below to the Worcestershire County Council website for admission policies, FAQ and applications.

-This is held in May during an evening so that parents can receive more information about us at Northwick.
-Some of our year six children do a presentation, as well as staff members.
-Any parent who is unable to attend is sent all the information in a pack.
+This is held in May during an evening session so that parents can attend easily without the interruptions of work commitments and also have an opportunity to receive more information relating to Northwick.
+Some of our Year 6 pupils deliver a presentation, as well as staff members.
+Any parent who is unable to attend is sent all the information in a pack by post.

-In the Summer Term all pre-school children allocated a place at Northwick Manor are invited into three different sessions in school.
+In the Summer Term all pre-school children allocated a place at Northwick Manor are invited in attend three different induction sessions in school.
 These are either for a morning or afternoon.
-This gives children an opportunity to meet the staff and children they will be with in September when they start.
-They also get the chance to experience what their classroom is like, the toilets, cloakrooms, outside areas and the resource’s available.
-It’s a taster of what Reception will be like.
-Parents are asked to stay for one of these sessions for a talk in the school hall where further sessions are given to them about life in the Reception class.
+This gives children an opportunity to meet the staff and the other children they will be with in September when they start.
+They also get the chance to experience what their classroom is like; the toilets, cloakrooms, outside areas and the resources available.
+It’s a taste of what EYFS will be like.
+Parents are asked to stay for one of these sessions in the school hall where further information is given to them about life in the Reception class.

-In September children have a staggered start for the first few weeks which allows them time to settle.
-The arrangements are explained at the Induction talk in May.
+In September children have a staggered start for the first week which allows them time to settle for shorter periods at first and in smaller groups.
+These arrangements are explained at the Induction sessions in May.

 All of the main feeder nurseries (approx 100 nursery children) are invited in to take part in a morning of fun activities.
 We take turns to host the event with Perdiswell Primary who also have extensive grounds.
 Nurseries are asked to bring an activity and we have a total of 16 activities.
-EYFS and the Nurseries are split into teams and moved around the activities.
+The EYFS and Nursery children are split into teams and moved around the activities.

 This gives the nursery children a further opportunity to experience school in a fun way, meet older children, teachers and other nursery children and staff.
 Feedback from nursery staff and children is extremely positive.